SHORT ANSWER TYPE QUESTIONS

 Q.1.
 Explain the following: [Delhi 2019]

-(a) Sodium chloride is an ionic compound which does not conduct electricity in solid state where as it does conduct electricity in molten in solid state as well as in aqueous solution.
+(a) Sodium chloride is an ionic compound which does not conduct electricity in solid state whereas it does conduct electricity in molten and solid state as well as in aqueous solution.

-(b) Reactivity of aluminium decrease if it is dipped in nitric acid.
+(b) Reactivity of aluminium decreases if it is dipped in nitric acid.

 (c) Metals like calcium and magnesium are never found in their free state in nature.